The Best Thing About Living In Vancouver Is The Hiking

 Messing about on boats is one of those innate New Zealand pastimes that come with the territory of a Kiwi upbringing.
 (Ironically, this upbringing included many a warning that one should never actually “mess about” on a boat.
 ‘Have fun in the water but do what you oughta’, right kids?)

-So it felt rather apt to be out on a boat with my brother again this summer.
+It therefore felt rather apt to be out on a boat with my brother again this summer.
 He was visiting me from Sydney, and a friend had arranged a day out on a narrowboat in the Lee Valley.
 Turns out, messing about on boats is a very British thing as well.
 In fact, in The Wind in The Willows Rat tells Mole, “There’s nothing – absolutely nothing – half so much worth doing as messing about in boats”.

 Preach.